android/user-interface-samples/AppWidget/README.md

 ## Enable smoother transitions [(docs)](https://developer.android.com/about/versions/12/features/widgets#enable-smoother-transitions)

-In Android 12, launchers provide a smoother transition when a user launches your app from a widget.
+Starting in Android 12 launchers provide a smoother transition when a user launches your app from a widget.

 To enable this improved transition, use [`android:id/background`](https://developer.android.com/reference/android/R.id#background)  or `android.R.id.background` to identify your background element: